 Syntol is a powerful combination of non-competing probiotics and prebiotics that are capable of creating an extremely unfriendly environment for yeast colonies and supporting a balanced digestive tract.
 In addition, Syntol also contains a powerful enzyme blend that is capable of removing dead cells and toxins from the body without the undesirable symptoms often associated with probiotic and digestive cleansing formulas.

-Syntol does not contain gluten, dairy, or soy.
-In fact, Syntol is free of soy, gluten, tree nuts, dairy, and shellfish.
+Syntol does not contain gluten, dairy, soy, tree nuts, peanuts, and shellfish.
 Syntol is also vegan-friendly.

 What are probiotics?

 Probiotics are medically referred to as a group of friendly bacteria or microflora.
 Probiotic bacteria favorably alter the intestinal microflora balance, inhibit the growth of harmful bacteria, promote good digestion, boost immune function, and increase resistance to infection.
 People with flourishing intestinal colonies of beneficial bacteria have extremely strong immune systems.